 Want to find out more?

 If you are interested as part of a School, you can find us through the Progressions Team at Sheffield City Council (being on the Approved List of Providers), or we do deal directly with Schools as well.
+All students are on roll at schools and must be referred to us by the school, parents cannot self refer, but do get in touch if you have any questions about what we do or how things work.

 If you would like to find out about supporting us - by volunteering, praying or financially giving, then contact us via the details below.